Why You Need Cal Mag in Coco

 If you are using a prebuffered product like Canna or Roots Organics, then you may start out with a half dose.
 However, even with these pre-buffered products, Ca deficiency can occur if the dose of CalMag provided is too low.

-See our article, “How to Mix Nutrient Solutions” for a complete nutrient recipe schedule that will allow you to mix nutrients with the right dose of CalMag and everything else!
+See our article, “How to Mix Nutrients for Cannabis” for a complete nutrient recipe schedule that will allow you to mix nutrients with the right dose of CalMag and everything else!